 Bull Shoals Dam was completed in 1951 and impounded the White River as it travels towards the Mississippi River to create Bull Shoals Lake.
 The lake has almost 1,000 miles of rugged shoreline, has approx. 45,500 surface acres, and is perfect for boating, water sports, swimming and fishing.
 Scuba divers come to Bull Shoals Lake to enjoy their sport in the clear, blue waters.
 Largemouth, spotted, and white bass, crappie, channel cat fish, bream and walleye, as well as rainbow, brown and cutthroat trout below the dam draw fishermen to this beautiful lake located along the Missouri-Arkansas line.

 Our Mission is to provide a progressive advertising resource for Realtors, Real Estate sellers, Brokers and Real Estate buyers.
 It is important for us to connect with our customers to successfully engage those seeking opportunities in Real Estate.
 We strive to provide an innovative and quality driven marketing experience guided by strict ethical standards.

-If you are interested in advertising with us, but are unsure how to make it work with your budget, contact our Publisher, Robin Christian.
+If you are interested in advertising with us, but are unsure how to make it work with your budget, contact our Publisher, Ginger Michaud.
 In addition to our monthly Early Bird Specials, we have several price structure options that can help your business keep it’s name out there year-round and be very affordable.

 If you would like to advertise with us, but are struggling to come up with an ad on your own, our Graphic Designer, Gena Farmer, would be happy to help.
 She has over 20 years experience in the design business, most of which is in real estate.
 When you purchase an ad with us, the ad design is included in the cost.
 All you need to do is send us the MLS numbers of the properties you would like to incorporate and what information you want on the header, and we will do the rest.
 Let us help you!